eslint/archive-website/docs/2.0.0/user-guide/configuring.md

 /*eslint-enable no-alert */
 ```

-To disable warnings on a specific line
+To disable all rules on a specific line:

 ```js
 alert('foo'); // eslint-disable-line
 ```

-To disable a specific rule on a specific line
+To disable a specific rule on a specific line:

 ```js
 alert('foo'); // eslint-disable-line no-alert
 ```

+**Note:** Comments that disable warnings for a portion of a file tell ESLint not to report rule violations for the disabled code.
+ESLint parses the entire file, so disabled code still needs to be syntactically valid JavaScript.

 ## Adding Shared Settings